erhopf/camp2019/pages/setup.md

    ```
    virtualenv venv
    ```
    Make sure that your virtualenv is using Python 3x.
-If it's using Python 2.7x, please see [Troubleshooting]().
+If you're virtualenv was created with Python 2.7.x, please see [Troubleshooting](troubleshooting).

 3. The commands to activate your virtual environment will vary depending on if you are a Windows or macOS/Linux user.